 You can point to the location of these documents within your business plan by using parenthetical references.

 Writing a Business Plan That Works For You

 Whether you’ve been in business for years or you’re just starting out, you need a solid vision to know where you’re heading next.
 This is why writing a business plan is such an important task.
 Here is a great post on how to get a business loan which you should read now that you know about writing a business plan.

 While it can take some time to gather all the details you need, the final result is a comprehensive, organized document that can help direct your company toward future success.
 Need a little assistance as you start down this exciting new road?

-From insurance and benefits to payroll services and POS solutions, there are many aspects to business ownership, and you shouldn’t have to juggle them all yourself.
+From insurance and benefits to payroll services and POS systems, there are many aspects to business ownership, and you shouldn’t have to juggle them all yourself.